mochi-neko/StbImageSharpForUnity/README.md

 ## Support Platforms

-All platform supported by Unity because StbImageSharp does not use native libraries.
+All platforms supported by Unity are supported because [StbImageSharp](https://github.com/StbSharp/StbImageSharp) is written by pure C#.

 See also [StbImageSharp](https://github.com/StbSharp/StbImageSharp).